-Dogs:- Dogs must be under the control and effectively restrained by the owner, so that they do not interfere with visitors and do not disturb wildlife or any other animal.
+- Dogs: Dogs must be under the control and effectively restrained by the owner, so that they do not interfere with visitors and do not disturb wildlife or any other animal.
 Stray dogs will be taken from the park by the dog warden.
-Dog waste bags are available from the car park kiosk and dog litter bins located in prominent locations within the park however it is acceptable to put your dog litter bags in ANY of the Park litter bins.
-Dogs must be on leads in the Orangery gardens and farm trail and do not have access to some park facilities.
+Dog waste bags are available from the car park kiosk, dog litter bins located in prominent locations within the park however it is acceptable to put your dog litter bags in ANY of the Park litter bins.
+Dogs must be on leads in the Orangery and Castle gardens and farm trail and do not have access to some park facilities.

-Litter: We encourage visitors to take away their litter as it can cause harm to animals and wildlife so we keep the number of litter bins onsite to a minimum.
+- Litter: We encourage visitors to take away their litter as it can cause harm to animals and wildlife so we keep the number of litter bins onsite to a minimum.
 Litter bins are provided in picnicking areas.
 All the waste of on the Park is sorted and recycled appropriately.

-Gates and Styles: Please ensure that all gates are closed after use.
+- Gates and Styles: Please close all gates behind you.

-Fishing: Fishing permits must be purchased at the entrance kiosk on entry to the park.
+- Fishing: Fishing permits must be purchased at the entrance kiosk on entry to the park.
 An Environment Agency rod licence is essential for purchase of the day fishing permit.
-At prersent we do not operate fishing in the Park.
+At present we do not operate fishing in the Park.

 - Access: There may be some occasions then access to the park is restricted due to specific events.
 Full details of events are available on the website or park office.

 Bike Tracks: There are designated bike trails throughout the park.
 Leaflets are available from the car park and shop.
 Cycling is not permitted in the Orangery gardens.